RyanMetz/hate_detector/README.md

 # hate_detector

-An implementation of a neural network topology for detecting hate speech
+An implementation of a neural network topology for detecting hate speech.
+Not currently ready for prime time but neural net works as designed.

 This project uses a classic NLP techniques and a neural network to classify a tweet as either: 0 - hate speech 1 - offensive language 2 - neither.